krameshkrr/Emacs/kb-mode/README.md

     By default the modified buffer will not be deleted unless kb-kill-if-modified is set.
 2. Whether an active process in running on the buffer if kb-prompt-for-running-process is set, user will be prompted to decide whether the buffer should be deleted.
+3. idle buffers: Set maximuum idle time for buffers to become eligible for killing.
+4. Visible buffers: Set kb-kill-visible-buffers to kill the currently viewing buffers otherwise it won't kill.
-3. Whether the buffer is an indirect buffer (not implemented yet)
+5. Whether the buffer is an indirect buffer (not implemented yet)
 ```

 <h3>Manage Timer</h3>